DLR-RM/stable-baselines3/docs/guide/algos.rst

 RL Algorithms
 =============

-This table displays the rl algorithms that are implemented in the Stable Baselines3 project, along with some useful characteristics: support for discrete/continuous actions, multiprocessing.
+This table displays the RL algorithms that are implemented in the Stable Baselines3 project, along with some useful characteristics: support for discrete/continuous actions, multiprocessing.